Frequently Asked Questions

 How do I mix hydroponic nutrients for microgreens?

-If you're using other nutrients like Masterblend or MaxiGro, the mixing ratios differ—always follow the manufacturer's instructions and start with a lower concentration for microgreens than what's recommended for full-size plants.
-Microgreens have a very short growth cycle and don't need heavy feeding.
+If you are using other nutrients like Masterblend or MaxiGro, the mixing ratios differ.
+Always follow the manufacturer's instructions and start with a lower concentration for microgreens than what is recommended for full-size plants.
+Microgreens have a very short growth cycle and do not need heavy feeding.

 A general rule: mix your nutrient water in a clean container, test pH, adjust if needed, and use that solution for all your bottom-watering.
 Pre-mixing a gallon or two at a time saves daily effort.
 Replace unused mixed nutrient water after about a week to keep it fresh.